-In Germany, there have been created interesting ways for IT specialists outside of the European Union/EFTA countries (so-called “third countries”) to obtain a work visa.
-Whether a specific type is the right option for you, depends on your qualifications and your job offer in Germany.
-You can get a first overview of the different options on the following table.
+Advantageous ways have been paved for IT specialists outside the European Union/EFTA States (so-called “third countries”) to obtain a work visa in Germany.
+The type of visa you receive depends on your qualifications and your job offer in Germany.
+The table down below gives you a first overview of the different options.

 - Federal Office for Migration and Refugees (BAMF) Centre of Excellence for Asylum, Migration and Integration in Germany

 Let us advise you on your opportunities to work and live in Germany.
 Our experts will support you with questions regarding job search, visa, recognition and learning German.